When you meet Amy Schumer she's just as likely to hug you as shake your hand.

-Success will no doubt be just one more transition Schumer will negotiate with humour.
-She says that's how she survived a major transition in childhood, when her father's bankruptcy and her parents' divorce created a riches-to-rags scenario.
+Success will no doubt be just one more transition Schumer will negotiate with humor.
+She says that's how she survived a major transition in childhood when her father's bankruptcy and her parents' divorce created a riches-to-rags scenario.

-"I was like, 12, when that happened.
-We moved from a huge house to like, a shack in a bad neighbourhood.
+"I was like, 12 when that happened.
+We moved from a huge house to like, a shack in a bad neighborhood.
 But it was fine...
-It was really just the size of the house and my mom had to go back to work."
+It was just the size of the house and my mom had to go back to work."
 And in her family, comedy helped.
 "Everyone was so sarcastic.
 To a fault, almost.
 We would just make jokes about everything."